 When the true Messiah king will arise and prove successful, his [position becoming] exalted and uplifted, they will all return and realize that their ancestors endowed them with a false heritage; their prophets and ancestors cause them to err.

-1. Steph permalink
+1. Steph Avatar

 If Jesus was a false messiah, then why is there no temple?
 How can you explain the rising of the Jesus body after death?
 How can you explain when Jesus said the temple would be destroyed, with no stone left on another (it was a pretty large building) and then the prophesy came true?